-Parents and carers are welcome to contact Mr Griffiths if they wish to find out more about the course.
+Parents and carers are welcome to contact the Subject Lead if they wish to find out more about the course.

 Physical Education

 The aim of Physical Education throughout Years 10 and 11 is to give pupils the opportunity to experience a wider range of activities, some of which are not offered at Key Stage 3.